 Migrants with different types of immigration status, including those with insecure status or those claiming asylum, can be supported with accommodation in different ways.
 Immigration and asylum law is layered, complex and evolving, particularly in light of the Illegal Migration Act 2023.
-However, there is no law banning the provision of accommodation for people with no recourse to public funds (NRPF) or restricted eligibility, bar the provision under the Right to Rent legislation in England of a tenancy for which a rent is charged (see further guidance on legality on page 14).
+However, there is no law banning the provision of accommodation for people with no recourse to public funds (NRPF) or restricted eligibility, bar the provision under the Right to Rent legislation in England of a tenancy for which a rent is charged.
 Specialist organisations can guide Housing Associations through any complexities of immigration and asylum law.
 For further information please see the section on Right to Rent and Legal Opinion in the Glossary, pages 36 and 37.

-11 TYPES OF PROVISION
+TYPES OF PROVISION